NYS Stargazing Permit

 What are the conditions for using the permit?

 Please follow all permit prohibitions and rules as stated by the New York State Parks Department.
 Download their Permits Guide for details.

 You will be required to show stargazing equipment upon request of Police or State Park employees.
 This can include binoculars, telescope, star maps etc. and you must remain near your vehicle

 Permits are not refundable or replaceable.

 How do I get a permit?

 Permits are purchased on online, and are delivered by mail, by visiting the Long Island Stargazing Dashboard Permit page.
-The online application requires you to first sign in or sign up with the Reserve America system.
+The online application requires you to first sign in or sign up.
 The permits purchased online typically take a couple weeks to receive in the mail.

 Check with the New York State Parks Department at (631) 669-1000 on which locations are available to issue permits in person, if any.
 In-person permits purchases may be prohibited or may have restrictions due to any public health emergencies.
 If you are allowed to purchase in person, you will receive the permit the day you visit.

 Please also see this detailed PDF guide, How to Purchase a 2023 Dashboard Permit for step-by-step instructions.